andreoliwa/nitpick/docs/cli.rst

       --help                   Show this message and exit.

     Commands:
+      init  Initialise Nitpick configuration.
       ls    List of files configured in the Nitpick style. run   Apply suggestions to configuration files.

 ``run``: Apply style to files
 -----------------------------